sofiacravo91-tech/Automated-Debt-Collection-System/README.md

 1. A delinquent customer is added to the Google Sheets delinquent accounts tab
 2. The workflow reads the new record
-3. The system triggers an automated WhatsApp reminder
+3. The system triggers an automated WhatsApp reminder (within the daily message limit)
 4. If payment is not completed, an email follow-up is sent
 5. Collection activity is logged for monitoring and analysis